danstruble/INST377_HomeCheck/README.md

 ```
 /api/form/submit
 ```
 This is a POST endpoint.
-At the minimum, a request with the body content of a JSON object consisting of a 'name' field, 'email' field, and 'message' field shall be sent.
+At the minimum, a request with the body content of a JSON object consisting of a "name" field, "email" field, and "message" field shall be sent.
 This handles our Contact Us form, which enters what the user has submitted on the form into a local database currently hosted in the application memory.
 After the form has been successfully submitted, it will return a success message.

 ### Known Bugs
 1. The Prince George's County API only provides 1000 rows of data when using their offical [SODA API](https://dev.socrata.com/foundry/data.princegeorgescountymd.gov/9hyf-46qb) and this limitation causes an issue that the map doesn't respond when an address that isn't in the 1000 rows of data is entered.